peternara/lstm-vse-fashion-Compatibility-/README.md

 # LSTM
-An simple implementation of fashion compatibility modeling based on bi-LSTMs
+An simple implementation of fashion compatibility modeling based on bi-LSTMs.

+Paper: Han, Xintong et at.
+Learning Fashion Compatibility with Bidirectional LSTMs.
+In 2017 ACM Multimedia.

 # Learning Fashion Compatibility with Bidirectional LSTMs